Jan 11, 2024 | CHASENBOSCOLO

 While waiting for the police to arrive, gather information about the accident.
 This includes:

 If possible, take pictures of the accident scene, including damage to both vehicles, traffic signs, and any visible injuries.
-These photographs can help support your insurance claim and provide visual evidence of what happened.
+These photographs can help support your insurance claims process and provide visual evidence of what happened.

 Someone Hit My Car: Whose Insurance Do I Call?